procount/pinn/README_PINN.md

 If your Pi is connected to the Internet, PINN will present a list of OSes that are available for installation from the internet.
 By default, this list includes all of those available through the Raspberry Pi website, plus some others that have been converted specifically for PINN through the repo_list cmdline option.

-PINN provides many options to customise the list of repositories that it will use for sources of OSes by using the following recovery.cmdline options:
+PINN provides many options to customise the list of repositories that it will use for sources of OSes by using the following cmdline.txt options:

 - If no specific cmdline option is given, PINN will use the list on the Raspberry Pi Website.